 We are born, we do stuff, we die.
 Not only that, but our ancestors were born, did stuff and died and so will those who follow us.
 This obvious existential truth is the holding frame for our Live Well Die Wise gatherings.
 Within this frame we will, together, touch the moment in which we each find ourselves - today, now.
-This ‘moment’ may be a life transition of some sort: a relationship change, a personal or global health crisis, a professional decision to be taken, maybe we find ourselves wondering how many more summers we have left or see the climate emergency as an existential moment for humanity.
-We invite a maximum of eight people to join virtual sessions on 14th and 28th October, 11th and 25th November 2020 at 20.00 Central European Summer Time each for an hour and half.
-All participants must be able to attend all sessions.
+This ‘moment’ may be a life transition of some sort: a relationship change, a personal or global health crisis, a professional decision to be taken, maybe we find ourselves wondering how many more seasons we have left or see the climate emergency as an existential moment for humanity.
+We invite a maximum of eight people to join the four virtual sessions on 17th February, 3rd March, 17th March, 31st March 2021 20.00 CE(S)T

 Come and join one of the up-coming virtual listening groups.
 You will participate in a small online group and practice listening to yourself, to others and to ourselves.
 We will listen to the images and [...]